le0pard/tre-regex/README.md

 ### Initialization Options

-When creating a new `TreRegex` instance, the constructor takes the pattern as the first argument, and an optional `ignoreCase` boolean as the second:
+When creating a new `TreRegex` instance, the constructor takes the pattern as the first argument, and an optional options object (or `ignoreCase` boolean) as the second:

 ```javascript
 // Fails because case doesn't match